Inbibo/shift_docs/docs/getting_started/basics/authoring.md

 ![Add Plug Dialog 1](../../images/create_plug.gif)

 ### Creating New Plugs through a Connection
 Adding a new plug to a node can also be done while creating a connection.
-To achieve this, **drag and drop** a plug over the node where the new connection is to be added.
+To achieve this, **drag and drop** a connection over the node where the new connection is to be added.
 This action will automatically prompt and populate the "*Add Plug*" dialog with the name, type, values, and direction information of the plug from which the connection was started from.
 Once the new plug is created, a connection between this plug and the one that was dragged will be established.

 ![Add Plug Dialog 2](../../images/create_plug_drag_connection.gif)